--Photo by Gary Norton, Department of Energy

 The New Jersey Chapter’s Offshore Wind Committee promotes the socially and environmentally responsible execution of proposed offshore wind generation projects off of the NJ coast.
 It is our mission to advocate for the best interests of the ocean, wildlife and local economies during the green energy transition.
 We work alongside local and regional environmental, community-based groups, meeting with offshore wind companies to ensure that the interests of the affected communities are heard and issues with marine and wildlife are addressed.
 We are dedicated to acting in accordance with the Sierra Club’s principles of justice, equity, diversity and inclusion.

-Bring High-paying Green Jobs to New Jersey
+Bringing High-paying Green Jobs to New Jersey

 New Jersey is one of the fastest-warming states in the country and has already experienced sea level rise at a significantly higher rate than the rest of the East Coast.
 Generating power from offshore wind offers an opportunity for NJ to be a leader in tackling the climate crisis while creating thousands of safe, high paying jobs across the State, especially in areas along our shore that have seasonal economies.
 Offshore wind jobs often offer high salaries, training and good benefits.
-Wind generation also means job generation, with the continual need for maintenance, on-shore facilities, and enhancements to the energy grid and infrastructure even after construction of the wind farms is completed.
+Wind generation also means future job generation, with the continual need for maintenance, onshore facilities, and enhancements to the energy grid and infrastructure even after construction of the wind farms is completed.
 Offshore wind farms may also boost tourism, which would further benefit local NJ economies.
 We want to make sure that there is a just transition to the new green economy: that no one is left behind.

 Benefits of Offshore Wind to the Environment

-Climate change is causing widespread changes in our oceans, and destroying the homes of marine life.
-In contrast, decades of studies show that marine life actually benefits from offshore wind facilities.
+In fact studies show that marine life can benefit from offshore wind facilities.
 Turbines serve as artificial reefs for marine life, which in turn attract other marine species.
 The resulting abundance of fish can be extremely beneficial for larger marine life like whales, dolphins and sharks, as well as for the fishing industry.
 New Jersey’s current offshore wind plans incorporate safety measures and construction restrictions that benefit marine life and go beyond what is already required by law.
-For example, our committee worked with Ørsted to incorporate “bubble curtains” around the turbines which will further protect whales.
-For marine life, the climate crisis is well underway and we owe it to them to act.

 Offshore Wind and Birds